-Similarly to GVA measures, although the top five most exposed sectors (accommodation & food, arts & entertainment, other services, administration & support and transport & storage) account for about a quarter (26%) of the Pendle's business base, they account for lower amount of employment in the borough (17%).
+Similarly to GVA measures, although the top five most exposed sectors (arts and entertainment, accommodation and food, transport and storage and construction) account for over 30% of the Pendle's business base, they account for lower amount of employment in the borough (21%).

-In 2019, 5,900 people were employed in these sectors in Pendle, although this is proportionally lower than the national level, it is still a significant proportion of employment in the borough.
-Employment in these sectors is proportionally lower still in Nelson where these sectors account for just 11% of employment.
+In 2018, 7,100 people were employed in these sectors in Pendle, although this is proportionally lower than the national level, it is still a significant proportion of employment in the borough.
+Employment in these sectors is proportionally lower still in Nelson where these sectors account for just 13% of employment.

-Manufacturing is the largest employment sector in Pendle and in Nelson, employing around 26% and 33% of the population at the borough and at the town level.
-Initially this sector was deemed to be highly exposed to Covid-19 impacts, however indications in the ONS BIC survey suggest that manufacturing has somewhat recovered with a lower than average rate of manufacturing businesses reporting a 50%+ Fall in Revenue in July 2020 Compared to July 2019.

-% Employment in Sectors Significantly Impacted by Covid-19
+Manufacturing is the largest employment sector in Pendle and in Nelson, employing around 30% of the population at the borough and at the town level.
+Initially this sector was deemed to be highly exposed to Covid-19 impacts, however indications in the ONS BIC survey suggest that manufacturing has somewhat recovered with a lower than average rate of manufacturing businesses reporting a 50%+ Fall in Revenue in July 2020 Compared to July 2019. % Employment in Sectors Significantly Impacted by Covid-19